boothe0/CS386GodotProject/deliverables/deliverable3.md

 Grading criteria (5 points): The description should be clear, concise, and well-written, free of typos and grammar problems.
 The use of bold, italic, and underline should be coherent with the model presented in Section 2---all classes, attributes, and associations from the model should appear in the text and their role in the system, as described in the text, should be consistent with the model.

 ## Model
-Provide the conceptual model of your system as a UML class diagram.
-Represent proper cardinalities (multiplicities) for all associations.
-Also include the association names.

-Some points to consider:

-Use UML adequately.
-Do not use graphical elements that are not part of the language.
-Represent compositions and aggregations when relevant.
-- This model is not an ER diagram (entity-relationship model), which is focused on relational database systems.
-However, both diagrams have similarities.
-- Do not overcomplicate how you represent the elements of your model (e.g., using inheritance or an association when they are not necessary).
-Pay attention to simplicity, maintainability, unnecessary repetition, cohesion, and coupling.
-- Do not represent actions that don’t need to be registered in the system.
-- Do not represent technical elements, such as user interface or programming language libraries in the model.
-At this point, we are modeling the business logic/domain of your system.
-During the design phase, the model will be refined to include technology-specific elements and decisions.
-- Do not represent "System" as a class in your model.
-Everything that you are modeling is part of the system.
-- If you feel the need to justify your decisions, you can write your rationale in this section or as UML comments in the diagram.
-- The model must have at least 8 classes.
-You can add requirements in the system description if you need more classes.

 ![UML of Tiny Roguelike](https://i.imgur.com/RuDEzNZ.png)

-Grading criteria (25 points): You should correctly use the UML specification.
-Your model should have the minimum number of classes.
-Your domain should be adequately modeled.
-The model should avoid unnecessary complexity, repetition, lack of cohesion, and coupling.
-The classes should be at an adequate abstraction level.